andandandand/Application-Image-Segmentation-with-Python/slides/chapter_1_40c35dedada5fea64f36b2ea85529d2d.md

 `@script`
-U-net, in order to label pixels as belonging to a particular image class we map a convolution operation from original or downsampled images to a synthetic or upsampled image.
-In the next lessons, we're going to explore in detail each of these operations.
+In U-net, in order to label pixels as belonging to a particular image class we map a convolution operation from original or downsampled images to a synthetic or upsampled image.
+This is a type of "hardwired" data augmentation technique that allows the network to generalize better its labelings and learn with fewer training data.

+In the next lessons, we're going to explore in detail each of the operations described in the network.

 This extraction of features is done in the encoder part of the network, which is the left side of the "U" that we see in the diagram.